Austin App: Career

 App served as an instructor of English at Catholic University of America from 1929 to 1935.
 From 1935 to 1942 he served as the head of the English Department at the University of Scranton, publishing widely in scholarly and popular journals.
 He wrote for The Catholic Home Journal, Magnificat, Queen's Work, and The Victorian.
 By his own account, he was particularly devoted to the cultural value of good manners, well-developed public speaking, and chivalry.

 App never married.
 He was a frequent public speaker.
 He wrote many letters to the editors of magazines and newspapers.
 He complained about the American declaration of war on Germany, and argued that without American intervention the Axis powers would have won World War II.
 He blamed Jews and communists for Germany's postwar problems.
 Few of his letters were published.

 In a manner of criticism typical for his generation, App often examined literary aesthetics according to categories of virtue and truth.
 In a collection of essays printed in 1948, he argued for a Christian interpretation of literature in chapters titled “Presenting Sin and Temptation in Literature” and “How to Judge a Novel Ethically.”

 He became president of the Federation of American Citizens of German Descent in 1945, serving in this position for several years.
-In the 1950s, App often wrote articles for Conde McGinley's antisemitic journal Common Sense.
+In the 1950s, App often wrote articles for Conde McGinley's antisemitic newspaper Common Sense.
 He later founded The Boniface Press and served as an editor there.
 It was named after Saint Boniface, the Anglo-Saxon missionary who brought the faith to Germanic Europe.
 He served on the editorial advisory committee of the revisionist Journal of Historical Review from 1980 until his death.